Skip to main content

 • Assisted living: You pay 70% of your after-tax income.
 The minimum is $1,163.90/month for singles ($1,772.90 for couples).
 The maximum ranges from $2,674 to $5,107/month depending on area.
 This includes housing, meals, housekeeping, and personal care.

-To access subsidized care, your loved one needs a clinical assessment.
+To access publicly funded care, your loved one needs a clinical assessment.
 A Home & Community Care case manager through your health authority handles this.
 The financial assessment is separate.
 The finance team calculates the rate based on the most recent tax return.

 One important detail: assets are not counted.
 The assessment looks at income only.
-Your parent's home, savings, and investments don't affect their subsidized rate.
+Your parent's home, savings, and investments don't affect their publicly funded care rate.
 Many families find this reassuring.

 Government Programs That Help